Goodbye crypto bootstrappers, it's strictly big business only now.· [reports] · Author: AltcoinTrading.NET

-It only looks like big digital business turned anti-crypto.
+It only looked like big digital business turned against crypto in 2018.

 If there is one paradigm shift many marketers don’t doubt about, it’s the prediction that in the future, everything will be tokenized.
 We see number of interesting projects that could in theory exist without blockchain but given the barriers in sending money across borders, practically the system would not be possible.
 The question which blockchain is best for instant low-fee payments is still open but once the dust settles, the world will be left with utility tokens for tasks that were never considered for monetization before.

 Predictions are difficult, especially the ones regarding future, but it is undeniable there is a significant secondary industry being formed just now by business that are servicing blockchain organizations.

 Token Media Agencies Abound

 ico marketing agency, you will get a lot of Adwords links at the top of the search result feed.
 Apparently, there is a lively market for service providers who are willing to work in the token economy.

 Image: ICO marketing has been booming along with cryptocurrencies as a whole.

 So, does the storm of bans across the biggest social media platforms not affect the service business of crypto at all?

 For the sakes of completeness, here are the two biggest ban deals:

 Google ICO Ban Statement: In the Adwords blog, Google announced they will change their financial product restriction come June 2018.
 Ads “including but not limited to initial coin offerings (ICO), cryptocurrency exchanges, cryptocurrency wallets, and cryptocurrency trading advice” will not be allowed to serve.